florist-notes/Stock_Prediction/README.md

      column ( stock_sent ) - holds data if stock price rose ( 1 ) or fell ( 0 ).
      0 for fall/-ve sentiment & 1 for rise/+ve sentiment.

- We lack proper cleaned datasets for both Stock data & tweets of same timeframe in the meantime.

  Note : Since, the stock fluctuations & the user tweets are made up by us, they are synthetic.We are unable to predict and match with real case scenarios.For instance, during festive season, people generally shops more & feel happy about it.This trend during festive season generally tends to increase stock prices, because of more demand of the products.Since, here we dont have a time to time mapped real dataset of people's sentiments & stock fluctuation, We are unable to predict/verify if it really happened.

 Future case scenario : With proper datasets, we can better train the model & hence get better accuracy.We will be able to extend & predict the same outcome of another e-commerce site during similar historic events.